jamesjcai/scGEAToolbox/README.md

 [![scGEAToolbox sc_celltypeexplorer - interactive cell type annotation](https://img.youtube.com/vi/HRQiXX3Jwpg/0.jpg)](https://youtu.be/HRQiXX3Jwpg)
 -->

+## SCGEATOOL

+[SCGEATOOL](https://scgeatool.github.io/) is a standalone application running on Windows machines that do not have MATLAB installed.
+SCGEATOOL is a lightweight and blazing fast desktop application that provides interactive visualization functionality to analyze single-cell transcriptomic data.
+SCGEATOOL allows you to easily interrogate different views of your scRNA-seq data to quickly gain insights into the underlying biology.
+SCGEATOOL is a pre-compiled standalone application developed in MATLAB.
+Pre-compiled standalone releases are meant for those environments without access to MATLAB licenses.
+Standalone releases provide access to all of the functionality of the SCGEATOOL standard MATLAB release encapsulated in a single application.
+SCGEATOOL is open-sourced to allow you to experience the added flexibility and speed of the MATLAB environment when needed.

 ## Help

-If you have any questions or require assistance using scGEAToolbox, please contact me at [scgeatoolbox.slack.com](https://join.slack.com/t/scgeatoolbox/shared_invite/enQtNTQ3NjQ0MjIwNjc4LTRiODU5MDI4N2RkNzNkYmZlYWViY2FmNDdhM2EwYzEwY2VjNzk0Y2YwOWUyNzYwNzNkYjEyZmI3M2Y3MjEwNWE)
+If you have any questions or require assistance using scGEAToolbox, please [contact me](https://scgeatool.github.io/#contact).

 ## Citation